Discreet Confidential Consultation (213) 374-3952

 How Does a Los Angeles Sex Crime Prosecutor Prove a Case?

 So, in my example, I might say, hey, I would never do that.
 I don't know what's the matter with these people, and in fact, I'm a criminal defense attorney.
 These people are in here.
-They're being charged with a crime so I wouldn't believe them.
+They're being charged with a crime, so that I wouldn't believe them.

 Why is there no videotape?
 Why is there no gun found?
 Why aren't their valuables found in my office if I stole them?
 Why would I steal someone's valuables and then get rid of them?